isomerpages/sportsg-corp/_sports-education/Sporting Clubs/Singapore Recreation Club.md

 Spanning 114 years of sporting and cultural heritage, the new SRC clubhouse was opened on 28 June 1997 with a built-in area of 20,500sq m.
 It has an underground swimming pool, a rock wall for climbing, a bowling centre, a gymnasium and grass courts for tennis.

-Ever since its founding in 1883, the SRC has held the distinction of being a club whose principle objective has been the encouragement of sports in Singapore .
-In spite of its well-known history over the years, the SRC still holds strongly to these sporting ideals today.
+Since its founding in 1883, the SRC has held the distinction of being a club whose principal objective has been the encouragement of sports in Singapore.
+In spite of its well-known history, the SRC still holds strongly to these sporting ideals today.

-*The Victory Cup was presented by the Singapore Amateur Football Association to commemorate the wartime victory over Japan*
+*The Victory Cup was presented by the Singapore Amateur Football Association to commemorate the wartime victory over Japan.*